Mountain Grove, Missouri

-Mountain Grove is a city in Wright County and Texas County in the U.S. state of Missouri.
+Mountain Grove is a city in Wright County and Texas County in Missouri, United States.
 It lies within the Ozarks in the south-central part of the state.
 The population was 4,313 at the 2020 census.

 History

 A post office called Mountain Grove has been in operation since 1875.
 The community owes its present name to a stand of trees near the original elevated town site.

 In 1841 a settlement was built on land east of Mountain Grove near a spring in a grove of hickory timber.
 A post office was established in Hickory Spring, the original name of Mountain Grove, in 1851, but was removed in 1861.

-On March 9, 1862, there was a skirmish in the town during the American Civil War.